dillesca/freeze-fest/README.md

 # Freeze Fest 2025 RSVP

 A lightweight FastAPI web app for the 2025 Freeze Fest triathlon (November 15, 2025, 1:00 PM).
 Guests can browse event details, RSVP, upload photos, and manage teams.
-All data is stored in PostgreSQL (local Docker Compose or RDS/Aurora in AWS).
+All data is stored in PostgreSQL (local Docker Compose or Cloud SQL in Google Cloud).

 ## Quick start